nav-dev-2000/docsbot-dev-testing/src/pages/docs/authentication.md

 ### What is a team?

 A team is the basic root of a DocsBot account.
 Plans and limits are tied to a team, which has a collection of bots and their sources.
-Multiple user accounts can be assigned to a team (coming soon).
+Multiple user accounts can be assigned to a team.
 Each team has a unique ID and a name.

 ### Key permissions